Terms and conditions

 Development and Alumni Relations offers online booking for most events, however if you wish to pay by cheque please write to us enclosing a cheque made payable to the ‘University of Cambridge’ for the correct amount.
 Please remember to include your name, address, college, subject, matriculation year, alumni number (available on your CAMCard) and all guest details (including college, subject and matriculation if applicable).

-- Refunds for the Alumni Festival will only be given if cancellation is received by the specified date, regardless of whether the event is sold out or not.
+- Refunds for the Alumni Festival will only be given if cancellation is received by 10am UK time on 14 September 2016, regardless of whether the event is sold out or not.
 After this date no refunds will be issued.